cupidthecat/cupid-nes/README.md

 1. Fork the repository
 2. Create a feature branch for your changes
-3. Test your implementation thoroughly
+3. Test your implementation thoroughly with test ROMs and games
 4. Submit a pull request with a detailed description
 5. Update documentation as needed